 These are only a few of today's popular slot variations.
 Game manufacturers continue to develop new sorts of machines with interesting twists on the classic game.
 A lot of these variations are built around particular themes.
 There are now slot games based on television shows, poker, craps and horse racing, just to name a few.

-To learn more about modern slot machines, including strategies to increase your chances of winning, check out the links on the next page.
+To learn more about modern slot machines, including strategies to increase your chances of winning, check out the links below.